jython/jython/README.txt

-Welcome to Jython 2.5.2 rc2
+Welcome to Jython 2.5.2 rc3
 ===========================

-This is the second release candidate of the 2.5.2 version of Jython.
+This is the third release candidate of the 2.5.2 version of Jython.
-The major difference to rc1 is a fix for better IPython support.
+It contains the most important bug fixes since 2.5.2 rc2.
-We still hope that there won't be many more release candidates, but this will depend on bug reports.
+We believe that this is the last release candidate before the final 2.5.2 release!

 This release fixes bugs related to resource leaks, Java integration, and a number of other issues.
 See the NEWS file for more details.
 In